smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 ###### Menu Pathways

-- Main Menu \> Operator replay menu (#4) \> Operator Replay Scripts (#2) \> Script step list (Opt 1) \> F6=Add **- or -** option 2=Change **- or -** option 3=Copy \> F10=Capt Defn.
+- Main Menu > Operator replay menu (#4) > Operator Replay Scripts (#2) > Script step list (Opt 1) > F6=Add **- or -** option 2=Change **- or -** option 3=Copy > F10=Capt Defn.
-- Main Menu \> Operator replay menu (#4) \> Work with Screen Capture Definitions (#5)
+- Main Menu > Operator replay menu (#4) > Work with Screen Capture Definitions (#5)

 ###### Fields

--  Script:          When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the name of the Operator Replay script is fixed and it appears in the heading of this list display.
+- ** Script**:          When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the name of the Operator Replay script is fixed and it appears in the heading of this list display.
--  (Script) Seq:    When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the sequence number of the Operator Replay Step is fixed and it appears in the heading of this list display.
+- ** (Script) Seq**:    When this Work With list has been called using function key F10 from the Operator Replay Step record screen, the sequence number of the Operator Replay Step is fixed and it appears in the heading of this list display.
--  Search content:   Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
+- ** Search content**:   Type a value in this field and press <**Enter**> or <**F16**> to initiate a search for a record that has matching data anywhere in the record, including data that might not appear on the list display (but the matching data would appear in the display of the detail of the record).
 When <**F16**> is pressed a second time, the search continues from after the last matching record, using the same Search content data.
 Press <**Enter**> a second time (with no options typed), or press <**F5=Refresh**> to start a new search.
--  Opt:              Type option from list displayed near the top of this screen.
+- ** Opt**:              Type option from list displayed near the top of this screen.
 Refer to options definitions, below.
--  Rpy Script:       Replay Script name: Each screen capture definition is associated with a specific Operator Replay script name.
+- ** Rpy Script**:       Replay Script name: Each screen capture definition is associated with a specific Operator Replay script name.
--  /Seq:             Replay Script Step Sequence number: Each screen capture definition is associated with a specific Operator Replay script step Sequence number.
+- ** /Seq**:             Replay Script Step Sequence number: Each screen capture definition is associated with a specific Operator Replay script step Sequence number.
 The screen capture operation is performed after the screen format is received, but before the string to send or the function key is executed.
--  Application ID:   A label that groups together all of the data capture rules that apply to a single Operator Replay script step Sequence number.
+- ** Application ID**:   A label that groups together all of the data capture rules that apply to a single Operator Replay script step Sequence number.
 (This field is more important when data capture is used with the SCANSPLF command, and only serves Operator Replay screen capture as a useful means of labeling captured data when it appears in the captured data debug log file list, or when prompting for a Capture ID from Response Rules.)
--  Seq:              The sequence of the data capture rule.
+- ** Seq**:              The sequence of the data capture rule.
 This number determines the order in which data capture rules are executed.
 The effect of this sequence number is more noticeable when there are captured data response rules associated with each data capture definition, in that it imposes a high level of control over the sequence of response rules that might apply to a given screen format (or to a SCANSPLF spool file).
--  Row:              For screen data capture, this is the row where the data capture operation starts.
+- ** Row**:              For screen data capture, this is the row where the data capture operation starts.
 (For the SCANSPLF command, this is the report line, within a page, where data is found and captured.)
--  Col:              The column within the Row (above) where the data capture starts.
+- ** Col**:              The column within the Row (above) where the data capture starts.
--  Len:              The length of data that should be captured, starting at the Row and Col specified.
+- ** Len**:              The length of data that should be captured, starting at the Row and Col specified.
 For Operator Replay screen data, up to 1920 characters of displayable data may be captured by a single capture rule.
 (For display formats larger than 24 X 80, more than one screen capture rule would be required to capture more than 1920 characters of data.
 For the SCANSPLF command, the capture length is normally limited to 132 characters, or one print line of data.)

 ###### Functions